picoxr/Miracast-In-App/README.md

 ## Environment：

 - Unity 2019.4.30f1
-- Pico UnityXR platform SDK v1.2.4
+- Pico Unity XR SDK v2.0.5

 ## Description:
 This demo shows how to use Pico UnityXR System APIs to implement Miracast in an application.